Skip to main content

 As part of the examination process, the District Council consulted on a series of proposed Main Modifications (MMs) to the AAP.
 The consultation ran for 6-weeks from Friday 23 September to Friday 4 November 2022.

-These schedules were provided to the Planning Inspectors who took them into account in producing their final examination report.
+The responses received were provided to the Planning Inspectors who took them into account in producing their final examination report.

 Background to the garden village